omshinde/Lee-GradInv-filters/README.md

 This operation can be performed on:
 * Full image i.e. Global operation
 * Sub-part of image i.e. local operation
+The local operations are performed using Kernels.
+This kernels are pre-defined.
+To obtain output, kernel is convolved with input image.
+This project processes input image using:
+* **Lee filter**
+* **Gradient-Inverse filter**

 ### How to run the code?
 Open _SIP_Project.m_ using **MATLAB** in your personal computer.
 A graphical-user interface will appear.
 Perform the required operations